 It’s now just a case of contacting the selected few and arranging a meeting to chat.
 I’d recommend calling them up first and saying that you’d like to submit a brief for a website.
-Get the contact details of the best person to send that to, as sometimes just emailing a [email protected] or [email protected] can get lost in the mix.
+Get the contact details of the best person to send that to, as sometimes just emailing a hello@ or info@ can get lost in the mix.
 The best ones will put you straight through to the relevant person.

 Generally, the brief should now have a good amount of information in it for the web designer to pick it up and take the reins with regard to next steps and what you’ll need.
 That said, asking some initial questions as you send it means the turnaround time can be quicker and you’ll have some responses to directly compare.

 - “What is your turnaround time for a response and ball park estimate?”

 This is good to know as it gives you an idea of when you’ll expect to have all the responses in and can plan from that.

 - “What is your availability for a meeting should I wish to go further?”

 Good web designers will likely be booked at least a month in advance, so knowing dates they are available from will help you plan.